ghaithmusa0502/Tiff-to-STL-Converter-Viewer/README.md

         * Pixels per Unit (mm): Specify the real-world dimension that each pixel in your image represents (e.g., 0.1 means 10 pixels will equate to 1 millimetre in the 3D model).
         * Invert Height: Check this box if you want darker areas of your image to correspond to taller features in the generated 3D model
     5.  **Convert Image to STL:** After loading an image and configuring the settings, click "Convert Image to STL".
 The application will process the image and render the resulting 3D model in the integrated viewer
-    6. Save STL File: Once a model is displayed in the viewer (either newly converted or loaded), click "Save Current STL File" to save it to your chosen location on your system
+    6.  **Save STL File:** Once a model is displayed in the viewer (either newly converted or loaded), click "Save Current STL File" to save it to your chosen location on your system
+    7.  **3D Viewer Interaction:** Use your mouse to freely rotate, pan, and zoom the 3D model within the viewer.
+    8.  **Save Screenshot:** Click "Save Screenshot (PNG)" to capture the current view of the 3D model.
+    9. **Reset View:** Click "Reset View to Initial Position" to revert the camera to its initial state.
-    7. Click "Stop Logging" to end the experiment.
+    10.   **Stop Logging:** to end the experiment.
 Data will be exported according to the selected format and setting
-    8. 3D Viewer Interaction: Use your mouse to freely rotate, pan, and zoom the 3D model within the viewer.

 * **Dependencies:**
     * `PyQt5:` The framework used for building the graphical user interface.
     * `Pillow` (PIL) For opening and processing various image formats
-    * `numpy`  Essential for numerical operations and array manipulations, especially for heightmap and mesh data.
+    * `numpy`  For numerical operations and array manipulations, especially for heightmap and mesh data.
     * `numpy-stl`  For creating and saving STL mesh files.
     * `pyvista` A powerful library for 3D plotting and mesh analysis, used for rendering the STL models.
     * `pyvistaqt` Integrates PyVista's 3D plotting capabilities with PyQt5 applications.